sanheensethi/notes/DBMS.md

 ## Normalization
 - Database Normalization is a technique of organizing the data in the database
 - Normalization is a systematic approach of decomposing tables to eliminate data redundancy(repetition).
-- To eliminate Insertion, Update and Deletion Anomalies.
-- (Optional - To eliminate undesirable characteristics like Insertion, Update and Deletion Anomalies)
+- and undesirable characteristics like Insertion, Update and Deletion Anomalies.
 - It is a multi-step process that puts data into tabular form, removing duplicated data from the relation tables.

 Normalization is used for mainly two purposes: